timblewis/MTGWeightedSampling/README.md

 At the very bottom of the page in the "Cards List" table click the "Cards" link.
 Move the csv to the same directory you have the script saved.
 3. Abilities data: Also found https://www.17lands.com/public_datasets.
+This should only be necessary if `extract_abilities` is set to `True` and your game filter uses ability data.
 Again at the very bottom of the page in the "Cards List" table click the "Abilities" link.
 Again move the csv to the same directory you have the script saved.
 4. Card winrate data: This should only be necessary if you are using the `ReplacementLevelNonLands` card filter which should be used for analyzing land counts.